 The centers are surprised that the British commitment to research is diminishing even though foreign companies and governments have confidence in British scientists.

 The centers’ objections to this subtle brain drain are at first sight novel.
 In essence, however, they support the points that have been made to the Government in the last 18 months by the House of Lords, the National Economic Development Office and even the Government’s own industrial advisers.
 All such criticisms have fallen on deaf ears.

 The new approach, in the form of a national campaign funded by a one-year budget of pounds 100,000 from the technology research centers, was launched last week at the Confederation of British Industry.
-The campaign, called Innovation for Industry, is, say organizers, ‘to utilize Britain’s research and development resources (R & D) in government, universities, industry, the City and in the independent R & D sector in partnership to help provide a solution to the country’s long-term economic problems’.
+The campaign is, say organizers, ‘to utilize Britain’s research and development resources (R & D) in government, universities, industry, the City and in the independent R & D sector in partnership to help provide a solution to the country’s long-term economic problems’.

 What those long-term problems could be is anyone’s guess but information technology trade deficit of more than pounds 2,000 million and rising, has given most British industrial advisers a scare.
 Britain’s skills shortages in computers, electronics and telecommunications is also increasing.
 If the skills of these independent centers are being tapped by foreign industrial competitors, the skills shortage is even worse than estimated.

 Dr. Alan Rudge, the chairman of the new campaign said at its launch that if Britain neglected research and development, it would become an assembler of other nations’ technology, ‘a debtor nation, licensing second-hand technology from abroad’.
 Dr. Rudge added: ‘Already Britain has lost its lead in the machine-tool, shipbuilding, locomotive, domestic electrical, motorcycle, office-equipment and other industries including, more recently, high-tech ceramics’.